jwkvam/bowtie-talk/slides.md

 --

-- More widgets from ant.design.
+- Make it easier to scale and deploy.

 --

-- Visual refresh: make it look nice.
+- More charting libraries.

 --

+- More widgets.

+--

-- Make it easier to scale and deploy.
+- Make it look nicer?

 --